depalmaworkshop/docs/README.md

-# Academy
+# Documentation
-This is the repository for DePalma Workshop Academy.
+This folder is where we keep the Documentation for DePalma Workshop.
+How does it work?